shivangiS04/SwasthiQ/README.md

 - **Development Time**: 3 weeks of focused development
 - **Technologies Used**: 10+ modern web technologies
 - **Features Implemented**: 15+ core features with comprehensive testing
+- **Deployment**: Full-stack production deployment

-*This project showcases modern full-stack development skills and is ready for production deployment.*
+*This project showcases modern full-stack development skills and is ready for production use in Indian healthcare facilities.*